Diwamoto/Diwamoto/README.md

 > I am a software Engineer.
 > I can Use PHP and GO.
 > I am currently learning Go and Vue.js.
 > My motto is [If you do it, it will happen.
-If you dont, you will not happen.]
+If you dont, you won't do it.]
 ```

 <p align="left">